 A plant bath involves immersing oneself in a bath tub filled with water and the plant ingredients that the curandero believes will be most beneficial to our healing process.
 Water is then poured over our heads and intentions are made for how we hope the purification process will positively transform us.
 These baths will normally take place on the side of the river, so as all the negative energy that is lifted from our bodies can be washed out and transmuted by the sea.
 Plants that may be chosen include Mocura, Piñon Colorado, and Baño de Florecimient, each with unique benefits.

-Our 11 day ayahuasca retreats include 5 ceremonies spread out every other day, and start at $1750.
+Our 11 day ayahuasca retreats include 5 ceremonies spread out every other day, and start at $1650.
 Your investment also includes a master plant dieta, a personalized consultation with Don Miguel, plant vapour baths, transportation from Iquitos, accomodation, and much more.
-Some of our other retreats which include yoga classes or sound healing are priced at $1850 or if the retreat is outside of Peru then the price will reflect our increased costs.
+Some of our other retreats which include yoga classes or sound healing are priced at $1850 or if the retreat is outside of Peru or has additional ceremonies then the price will reflect our increased costs.